5 Myths About Senior Drivers

 Myth #5: If a senior has to give up the car keys, they will be stuck at home.

 Fact: It takes a little research, but most older adults are able to access acceptable alternative transportation in the community.
 Learn about public transportation options.
 There might be a perfect bus line or subway stop near your loved one’s home.
 Many communities offer senior orientation classes for older adults to help them navigate the transit system routes and vehicles.
 Once seniors get the hang of it, they often enjoy being transportation-savvy!
 Special transit is available for seniors with disabilities.
 And once your loved one has figured out how much money giving up the car will save, taking a taxi or Uber might seem very affordable.
 If your family has hired home care services to support your loved one’s well-being, remember that professional home care doesn’t only happen at home.
-Your Assisting Hands of Cincinnati, OH caregiver can drive your loved one to the places they want to go.
+Your Assisting Hands Home Care Cincinnati, OH caregiver can drive your loved one to the places they want to go.

 Looking for more information?